filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### We are worried about the ability of our network to handle the additional overhead of running a Filecoin node and still provide fast services for our customers.
 What are the computational demands of a Lotus node?
 Are there any metrics for node performance given various requirements?

-See the hardware requirements for [Lotus nodes](../get-started/lotus/installation.md#minimal-requirements) and [Filecoin miners](../mine/hardware-requirements.md).

 ### We bought a lot of hard drives of data through the Discover project.
 When will they be shipped to China?

 There are a number of details that are still being finalized between the verified deals construction and the associated crypto-economic parameters.